 Portugal mourns as deadly forest fire rages

-PEDROGAO GRANDE, Portugal: More than 1,000 firefighters on Monday (Jun 19) continued to battle a giant forest fire that swept through central Portugal at the weekend, killing at least 62 people.
+PEDROGAO GRANDE, Portugal: More than 1,000 firefighters were still battling a giant forest fire on Monday (Jun 19) that swept through central Portugal at the weekend, as the nation mourned the 62 dead.

-The country was in mourning after the deadliest such disaster in its recent history, with many victims burnt as they were trapped in their cars around the epicentre in Pedrogao Grande.
+Many victims were burnt as they were trapped in their cars around the epicentre of the blaze in Pedrogao Grande, in what is the deadliest such disaster in Portugal's recent history.

 "Portugal weeps for Pedrogao Grande," said the I newspaper while mainstream Publico's headline simply read "Why?"